mxmaher/mxFeed/README.md

 #mxFeed
 ---------

-Display your Facebook Newsfeed in the Terminal
+Command line tool for displaying a minimal Facebook Newsfeed in the Terminal.

 ###Notes: